Róber Pier: Sporting Gijón

 On 1 August 2023, free agent Pier agreed to a two-year deal with Sporting de Gijón in the second division.
 He totalled 75 games during his spell in Asturias, scoring twice.

+Later career

+The 30-year-old Pier moved abroad for the first time in June 2025, on a contract at Liga MX side Atlas FC.
+He returned to Spain one year later, joining Cultural y Deportiva Leonesa of Primera Federación.